airbytehq/airbyte/docs/using-airbyte/core-concepts/sync-schedules.md

 ## Manual Syncs
 When the connection is set to replicate with `Manual` frequency, the sync will not automatically run.

-It can be triggered by clicking the "Sync Now" button at any time through the UI or be triggered through the UI.
+It can be triggered by clicking the "Sync Now" button at any time through the UI or be triggered through the API.